Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/how-to-implement-keyboard-only-ready-websites/README.md

 ---
 layout: layout
 title: "How to implement keyboard-only ready websites"
+position: 4
+lead: "There's very little to consider to make sure a website is keyboard-only ready.
+Still, a lot can go wrong if not paying attention."
 ---

 # How to implement keyboard-only ready websites

-There's very little to consider to make sure a website is keyboard-only ready.
-Still, a lot can go wrong if not paying attention.

 # HTML is keyboard-only ready